-In 1988, Rolex released the new Oyster Perpetual Cosmo graph Daytona (model 16520), which were powered by a modified Zenith El Primero movement (Cal.
+In 1988, Rolex released the new Oyster Perpetual Cosmograph Daytona (model 16520), which were powered by a modified Zenith El Primero movement (Cal.
 4030).
-While the 16520 was stainless steel, it was also available in two- toned (stainless steel & l8kt yellow gold), as well as solid l8kt yellow gold models, as the 16523 and 16528, respectively.
+While the 16520 was stainless steel, it was also available in two-toned stainless steel & l8kt yellow gold, as well as solid 18kt yellow gold models, as the 16523 and 16528, respectively.
 The first versions were calibrated to a 200 units per hour scale, but were subsequently upped to 400 units per hour, as they are today.

-In 1992, Rolex released a new Oyster Perpetual Cosmograph Daytona (model 16518), which was only available Daytona Cosmograph (model 116518) in 1 8kt yellow gold, with a leather strap and safety deploy- with exotic dial.
-Circa 2002. ment clasp.
+In 1992, Rolex released a new Oyster Perpetual Cosmograph Daytona (model 16518), which was only available Daytona Cosmograph (model 116518) in 18kt yellow gold, with a leather strap and safety deploy and an exotic dial.
 The bezel featured small triangles pointing to the individual calibrated numbers, rather than the small dots present on earlier models.

 How to Use a Rolex Daytona

-The Rolex Cosmograph “Daytona” is basically a chronograph (stop watch) with the aid of a Tachymeter (logarithmic) scale printed around the bezel.
+The Rolex Cosmograph Daytona is basically a chronograph (stop watch) with the aid of a Tachymeter (logarithmic) scale printed around the bezel.
 The screw down push-buttons (located on either side of the winding crown) are used to start, stop and reset the timer.
 The Tachymeter scale allows the wearer to calculate two basic timed functions when used in conjunction with the stop watch.
-These functions are to Measuring Elapsed Time & Calculating Average Speed, and their explanation is as follows:
+These functions are to measure elapsed time and calculate average speed.
+Their explanation is as follows:

 To perform this function you will need to unscrew the push-buttons, so they are in the operational position.
 By pressing the upper button, the large sweep second hand starts the timing sequence (to within 1/5 of a second), while two mini-registers on the dial record the elapsed hours and minutes respectively.

-(Please Note: The third mini-register constantly measures scconds and is not part of the stop watch function.)
+(Please Note: The third mini-register constantly measures seconds and is not part of the stop watch function.)

 Press the upper button again and the timing sequence is stopped.
-Pressing thc lower button will reset the large sweep second hand and both mini-registers to zero.
+Pressing the lower button will reset the large sweep second hand and both mini-registers to zero.

-If you were timing a car as it travels around a one mile track, then you would press the upper button to start the timing sequence, then press the upper button again when the ear has completed the distance—in this case one lap around the track.
+If you were timing a car as it travels around a one mile track, then you would press the upper button to start the timing sequence, then press the upper button again when the car has completed the distance — in this case one lap around the track.

 If you are unable to keep the timed sequence between 9 seconds to 60 seconds, then you can use a different distance and perform a simple calculation.
 If it took 40 seconds for a bicycle to travel ½ kilometer, then the corresponding number on the Tachymeter scale would be 90.
-However, since it only traveled V2 kilometer, then the Average Speed would be ‘/2 as well which is 45 km/hour.
+However, since it only traveled V2 kilometer, then the average speed would be 1/2 as well which is 45 km/hour.

 Now lets say you are measuring the speed of an airplane which traveled 10 miles in 45 seconds.
 The corresponding number on the Tachymeter scale would be 80.
-Since the airplane traveled 10 miles, then the Average Speed would be 80 mph xlO which is 800 mph.
+Since the airplane traveled 10 miles, then the average speed would be 80 mph x10 which is 800 mph.